dotnet/docs-maui/docs/user-interface/controls/indicatorview.md

 - `IndicatorColor`, of type `Color`, the color of the indicators.
 - `IndicatorSize`, of type `double`, the size of the indicators.
 The default value is 6.0.
 - `IndicatorLayout`, of type `Layout<View>`, defines the layout class used to render the <xref:Microsoft.Maui.Controls.IndicatorView>.
 This property is set by .NET MAUI, and does not typically need to be set by developers.
-- `IndicatorTemplate`, of type `DataTemplate`, the template that defines the appearance of each indicator.
+- `IndicatorTemplate`, of type <xref:Microsoft.Maui.Controls.DataTemplate>, the template that defines the appearance of each indicator.
 - `IndicatorsShape`, of type `IndicatorShape`, the shape of each indicator.
 - `ItemsSource`, of type `IEnumerable`, the collection that indicators will be displayed for.
 This property will automatically be set when the `CarouselView.IndicatorView` property is set.
 - `MaximumVisible`, of type `int`, the maximum number of visible indicators.
 The default value is `int.MaxValue`.